eyedol/raiburari/README.md

 Raiburari [ ![Download](https://api.bintray.com/packages/eyedol/maven/Raiburari/images/download.svg) ](https://bintray.com/eyedol/maven/Raiburari/_latestVersion)
 =========

-This is a resuable library to make it easy to write Android apps.
+This is a resuable Android SDK for writing Android apps.
+The need came as a result of repeatedly constructing the same directory stucture and base classes when starting a new Android project.

 Setup
 =====